Henri Matisse: Gertrude Stein, Académie Matisse, and the Cone sisters

-Selected works: Paris, 1910–1917
+Selected works (1910–1917)

 After Paris

 In 1917, Matisse relocated to Cimiez on the French Riviera, a suburb of the city of Nice.
 His work of the decade or so following this relocation shows a relaxation and softening of his approach.
 This "return to order" is characteristic of much post-World War I art, and can be compared with the neoclassicism of Picasso and Stravinsky as well as the return to traditionalism of Derain.

 Matisse's orientalist odalisque paintings are characteristic of the period; while this work was popular, some contemporary critics found it shallow and decorative.

 In the late 1920s, Matisse once again engaged in active collaborations with other artists.
 He worked with not only Frenchmen, Dutch, Germans, and Spaniards, but also a few Americans and recent American immigrants.

 After 1930, a new vigor and bolder simplification appeared in his work.
 American art collector Albert C. Barnes convinced Matisse to produce a large mural for the Barnes Foundation, The Dance II, which was completed in 1932; the Foundation owns several dozen other Matisse paintings.
 This move toward simplification and a foreshadowing of the cut-out technique is also evident in his painting Large Reclining Nude (1935).
 Matisse worked on this painting for several months and documented the progress with a series of 22 photographs, which he sent to Etta Cone.